UMaine unsatisfied with probe of game cut short by fireworks

 The UMaine-Temple match was stopped before the second overtime to clear the field for pregame fireworks scheduled 90 minutes later for a football game at an adjacent stadium.

 Kent State apologized and said the game should’ve continued.
 It offered to reimburse UMaine and Temple if they choose to replay the game.
+Temple declined comment Saturday.